 My firts trip to Arizona wasn’t just a random vacation.
 My sister and brother-in-law recently moved to Arizona which now naturally makes it a “must” on my “places to explore” never ending list.
-So far I’ve stepped foot on the desert land only once (don’t worry sweet sister, you’ll be seeing me pretty soon) but I’ve come across some interesting observations and of course, have heard plenty from the new residents.
+So far I’ve stepped foot on the desert land only once (don’t worry sweet sister, you’ll be seeing me pretty soon) but I’ve come across some interesting observations and of course, have heard plenty from the new residents and other locals.

 Now, I’ll be honest with you, I never cared for places like Arizona AT ALL.
 I love forests, mountains, rivers and the desert seemed a little bit too… dead, for my liking.
 Unless we are talking Egypt desert, I think I’d dig that.
 As far as Arizona goes, meeeeeh.

 Then I actually went there and realized, ya know it’s not so bad after all?
-Here’s everything I learned so far from my encounter with this sandy state.
+Here’s everything I learned so far from my first trip to Arizona!

 Don’t eat the oranges from the trees.

 A little random for a start, I know, but this was the first thing my sister told me after visiting Phoenix.
 Actually I found it very intriguing how much attention is put into landscaping.
-They will form a whole in a fence, to fit around a tree before they cut it down (see reference below) Even the palm trees in Pheonix were ten times prettier than any I’ve ever seen in Florida.
+They will form a hole in a fence, to fit around a tree before they cut it down (see reference below) Even the palm trees in Pheonix were ten times prettier than any I’ve ever seen in Florida.

 You know that L.A scene in Shrek where Donkey is driving in a convertible, staring up at rows of giant palm trees perfectly lined up along both sides of the road?
 I swear I saw that exact same street in Pheonix, minus the Hollywood sign.
 (I probably looked like Donkey too..)

-Though there isn’t much grass, everywhere you look, the beige stones are accompanied by perfectly green ferns and little cactuses.
+Though there isn’t much grass, everywhere you look, the beige stones are accompanied by perfectly green ferns and little cacti.
 The city even plants orange trees along the roads that garnish the streets.
 To assure that they are always full of fruit and looking top notch, they inject it with.. well I actually don’t know what, but something you do not want to eat.

 They do look real nice though!